codinux-gmbh/klf/README.md

 }
 ```

+The logger name then automatically gets derived from declaring class.
+And the logger instance gets instantiated lazily on its first usage (or never if it never gets called).

 If the logger is declared in a companion object automatically the enclosing class gets used as logger name
 (like in the following example `OrderService` instead of `OrderService.Companion`).
 Except on JavaScript, there the logger name will always be `"Companion"`.